"Unidentified object" shot down over Canada, Trudeau says

 Trudeau tweeted that "Canadian and U.S. aircraft were scrambled" after he "ordered the take down" of the object by NORAD.

 In a statement to CBS News, Pentagon Press Secretary Brig.
-Gen. Pat Ryder said that the object was detected over Alaska on Friday night, and then monitored by two F-22 fighter jets with the assistance of the Alaska Air National Guard.
+Gen. Pat Ryder said that it was detected over Alaska on Friday night, and then monitored by two F-22 fighter jets with the assistance of the Alaska Air National Guard.

 The jets were "tracking it closely and taking time to characterize the nature of the object," Ryder said.